KDE/ocean-sound-theme/README.md

 - **message-contact-out**:Play when someone in a instant messaging app logs out

-- **message-sent-instant**: Play when sending a message in an instant messaging
+- **message-sent-instant**: Play when sending a message in an instant messaging app

-- **message-highlight**: Play for a message in an instant messaging that is important
+- **message-highlight**: Play for a message in an instant messaging app that is important

-- **message-attention**: Play for a message in an instant messaging that needs attention
+- **message-attention**: Play for a message in an instant messaging app that needs attention

 If you need a sound which is not provided by this pack, try to use Oxygen sounds as a fallback (e.g. minimize window sounds).